agentic-ai-humans/google-ai-studio-chat-branches/README.md

   - Automatically scrolls through your entire chat history
   - Collects all messages while filtering out thinking content and previous analyses
   - Detects file attachments with timestamps and metadata
+  - **Exports the analysis prompt to a downloadable file** (bypasses input length limits!)
-  - Generates and pastes a comprehensive analysis prompt into the chat input
+  - Inserts helpful instructions into the chat input pane
-- **Important**: You must manually click "Send" to run the analysis
+- **Important**: Attach the downloaded file to your message and click "Send" to run the analysis
 - The AI responds with TWO code blocks:
   - **JSON gitGraph**: Structured data with exact `turnId`s and branch mappings
   - **Mermaid Diagram**: Visual representation for graph viewing